thiagokokada/retrobreaker/README.md

 The code is organized in the following way:

 * ```br.usp.ime.retrobreaker```: the main game code:
-	+ Constants: all game constants putting in one place so we can easily change them;
+	+ *Constants*: all game constants in one place so we can easily change them;
-	+ Game: the main game logic, including drawing methods to drawn them on screen;
+	+ *Game*: the main game logic, including drawing methods, game physics, game state methods, etc.;
-	+ MainActivity: the first activity that appears when you open the app; not related with the game *per se*, but include options that change the game in some way;
+	+ *MainActivity*: the first activity that appears when you open the app; not related with the game *per se*, but include options that change the game in some way;
-	+ TouchSurfaceView: include OpenGL logic and methods to get the user finger position on screen;
+	+ *TouchSurfaceView*: include OpenGL logic and methods to get the user finger position on screen;
-	+ UI: renders the user interface on screen (including actual/high score, score multiplier, number of lives and "Ready?" text).
+	+ *UI*: renders the user interface on screen (including actual/high score, score multiplier, number of lives and "Ready?" text).
 * ```br.usp.ime.retrobreaker.forms```: the various objects rendered on screen:
-	+ Quad: the base class of all forms.
+	+ *Quad*: the base class of all forms.
 This is a abstract class, so you need to extend it first before using it;
-	+ Ball/Brick/MobileBrick/Paddle/Particle: extend classes of Quad that represents the diverse objects of the screen.
+	+ *Ball/Brick/MobileBrick/Paddle/Particle**: extend classes of Quad that represents the diverse objects of the screen.
 * ```br.usp.ime.retrobreaker.effects```: create special effects on screen:
-	+Explosion: generates a explosion effect on ball hit.
+	+ *Explosion*: generates a explosion effect on ball hit.

 ## Compatibility